Are you interested in food and nutrition? Explore the many opportunities for a career in this rapidly growing field.

-The BS program in food and nutrition entrepreneurship addresses significant and ongoing changes in the food industry by preparing students with sound nutrition principles and business acumen that will allow them to competitively participate in a growing field.
-The program encompasses key topics for future nutrition entrepreneurs, whether they may be innovating within a company or organization or launching a food or nutrition-related business.
-Key topics include how to develop an online presence, supported by evidence-based principles, thorough social media, blogging, podcasting and video; how to launch nutritionally sound startups and create standalone businesses for individual practice and consulting; and routes for innovation within the food industry through research and development.
+The program encompasses important areas of knowledge and skills for future nutrition entrepreneurs, whether they intend to innovate within an organization or launch a food or nutrition-related business.
+Key topics include how to develop an online presence, supported by evidence-based principles, thorough social media, blogging, podcasting and video; how to launch nutritionally sound startups and businesses for individual practice and consulting; and how to innovate within the food industry through research and development.

-Experiential learning is integrated into the curriculum; students have opportunities to work with specialists in food and nutrition entrepreneurship in order to gain real-world experience, build professional relationships and establish a foundation and direction for their careers after graduation.
+Experiential learning is integrated into the curriculum; students have opportunities to work with specialists in food and nutrition entrepreneurship in order to gain practical experience, build professional relationships and establish a foundation and direction for their careers after graduation.

-Food and Nutrition Entrepreneurship (
+Food and Nutrition Entrepreneurship, BS

 Find and apply for relevant scholarships.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 Graduates are prepared for careers in the delivery of products and services, research and development, management of food service and sustainable food systems, and in nutrition and health communication and promotion.
 They also have capabilities to launch startups and businesses focused on individual practice, consulting and new product and service development.